skellis46/slipbox/somatics unlimited.md

 What does it mean to _claim_ something?

 Here are some definitions.
-As a countable noun a "claim is something which someone says which they cannot prove and which may be false" [@noauthor-nodate-claim].
+A "claim is something which someone says which they cannot prove and which may be false" [@noauthor-nodate-claim].
 In the US in particular, a claim is loosely used as a synonym for contend, maintain or assert [@noauthor-2022-claim].
 To claim something is also to "assert and demand recognition" or possession of something.
-And lastly, by definition, when we say someone claims something, we imply doubt [@noauthor-nodate-claim].
+And lastly, when we say someone claims something, we imply doubt [@noauthor-nodate-claim].

 What a claim is not is an argument.